Business insurance really is useful. But with it being an intangible thing you hopefully never have to use, many freelancers go without.

 What does a loss look like?

-A financial loss can range from hefty legal fees when defending yourself, to damages awarded to a client.
+A loss can range from hefty legal fees when defending yourself, to damages awarded to a client.
 Both of these expenses can arise from a mistake you’ve made in your work or dealing with a problem client.

 From our experience, most situations have arisen as a result of a client relationship gone sour.
 Here are just a few scenarios we’ve witnessed;